Compare · Cloud camera platforms

 Total cost of ownership over five years.

 The license line dominates 5-year spend in a way a one-time NVR purchase would not.
-The structural differences that move the number: the license rate differential (Rhombus lower at list), the hardware warranty (Verkada 10 years vs Rhombus shorter), any add-on modules (Verkada's are broader), and the exit cost if you switch.
+The structural differences that move the number are license term, warranty, module scope, support, and exit cost if you switch.

-• Exit cost: camera replacement dominates switching cost for both.
-For a 50-camera site, expect 60% to 80% of the original camera install cost to switch.
-The right time is a hardware refresh boundary.
+- → Exit cost: camera replacement dominates switching cost for both.
+The right time is usually a hardware refresh boundary.

 Questions buyers ask us